dagster-io/dagster/docs/docs-next/docs/guides/automation/sensors.md

 ---
-title: Sensor Examples
+title: Creating event-based pipelines with sensors
+sidebar_label: Creating event-based pipelines
+sidebar_position: 20

 ---

-### Basic Sensor Example

 This example includes a `check_for_new_files` function that simulates finding new files.
 In a real scenario, this function would check an actual system or directory.